Hanner History, Family Crest & Coats of Arms

 A multitude of prestigious family names, such as the surname Hanner, were formed in the lands which became the modern state of Germany, a place renowned for its beauty, industry, and economic power.
 However, in the medieval era, Germany was fragmented and inhabited by numerous Barbarian tribes, who fought amongst themselves for control of the land.
 At this time, the surname Hanner emerged throughout the German territories.

 The surname Hanner was first found in Germany, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name Hann became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.
 Hans den alten Hanne and his son Hans den junge Hanne were recorded in the "Zeirschrift fur deutsche Geschicte des Oberrheins" in the year 1386.
 In 1498, Bernhardus Hani appears in the Wurttembergische Regesten" as a citizen of Grosseislingen.

-Important Dates for the Hanner family
+Early History of the Hanner family

 This web page shows only a small excerpt of our Hanner research.
 Another 95 words (7 lines of text) covering the years 1752, 1839, 1921, 1792, 1863, 1843, 1805 and 1880 are included under the topic Early Hanner History in all our PDF Extended History products and printed products wherever possible.